cheetahlb/cheetah-p4/README.md

 `sudo arp -s 10.0.0.254 00:50:ba:85:85:ca`, followed by

-`python send-syn-port-10.py 10.0.0.254 hey`
+`python send_syn_port_10.py 10.0.0.254 hey`

 This will generate a message that will be send to `10.0.0.2`.
-The fifth time a SYN is generate, the packet will be sent to `10.0.0.3`.
+The fifth time a SYN is generate, the packet will be sent to `10.0.0.3`i (because the weighted round robin is set to a 4/2 ratio).

 Generate now a SYN-ACK from `10.0.0.2`: